oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/provision-resources/provision_resources.md

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab will walk you thru provisioning an Autonomous Database, adding API keys in OCI and a user for Graph studio

 Estimated Time: -- minutes